maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 Notice that the commit has two parents.

-Eighth, the current branch, `deputy`, is set to point at the new commit.
+Eighth, Git points the current branch, `deputy`, at the new commit.

 file://images/18-b4ondeputy.png